100 Totally Useless Facts That Are Too Entertaining for Words

 Maryland tried to ban Randy Newman's song "Short People."

-In 1977, Randy Newman sang, "Short people got no reason / To live … Well, I don't want no short people … Round here."
+In 1977, Randy Newman sang, "Short people got no reason to live … Well, I don't want no short people … Round here."
 Although it's meant to be a satirical take on short-sighted people's intolerance and prejudice, the state of Maryland didn't take kindly to the tune.
-In 1978, delegate Isaiah Dixon Jr. tried to introduce legislation to make it illegal to play the song on the radio.
+In 1978, delegate Isaiah Dixon Jr. tried to introduce legislation to make it illegal to play the song on the radio, proposing a $500 fine.
 However, his effort was unsuccessful; the assistant attorney general deemed that the move would be a violation of the First Amendment.

-The sun makes up 99 percent of our solar system's mass.
+The sun makes up more than 99 percent of our solar system's mass.

 There's a tiny home in Virginia called the "Spite House" because that's why it was built.

-If you were to draw the Devil, you'd probably give him horns, a tail, and a pitchfork.
+If you were to draw the devil, you'd probably give him horns, a tail, and a pitchfork.
 And even if you decided to take a few creative liberties, there's still a good chance you'd make your demon red from head to toe.
 But this is a modern interpretation.
-The oldest representations of the Devil in early Christian art actually showed Satan as a blue angel, while the good angels were red.
+The oldest representations of Satan in early Christian art actually showed him as a blue angel, while the good angels were red.

 When Parker Brothers released the first Nerf ball in 1970, they wanted the public to be aware of how safe the four-inch foam toy was.
 To do that, they included text on the box that told buyers, "Throw it indoors.
 You can't damage lamps or break windows."
 They also added, "You can't hurt babies or old people."
 What a selling point!